eirinko/data2410oblig1/README.md

 ![image](https://github.com/eirinko/data2410oblig1/assets/31256905/f777f1f0-13c4-47eb-8f6d-7d885997e590)

 Function jfi(throughputlist) calculates the Jains Fairness index based on the input list.
 If the list contains information that’s not a number it will not be added (have used try: except).
-Also added a ZeroDivisionError in case the list doesn’t contain any numbers.

 Added a try:except for getting input from the terminal and calling the jfi-function.
 If no input file is provided an error text will be displayed.